 Related Reading: Creamy Mushroom Recipes That Don’t Require a Can Opener

 Figs are great in sweet and savory meals—see our guide to figs for more on different varieties and how best to use them.

 For a quick weeknight meal, try our Bacon, Onion, and Fig Flatbread recipe (pictured at the beginning of this article).
-But if you want to get a jump on the week with some meal prep, try our easy Chicken with Goat Cheese and Figs recipe embraces one of autumn’s favorite ingredient pairings.
-It yield six servings of chicken—perfect for pairing with different sides throughout the week, or turning into salads and sandwiches for lunch.
+But if you want to get a jump on the week with some meal prep, our easy Chicken with Goat Cheese and Figs recipe embraces one of autumn’s favorite ingredient pairings.
+It yields six servings of chicken—perfect for pairing with different sides throughout the week, or turning into salads and sandwiches for lunch.

 A perfect autumn pear is good for so much: slicing onto salads, eating out of hand, poaching, or baking into desserts.

 But it’s also a great partner to savory roast meat, particularly pork—which also welcomes the addition of fellow fall fruits figs (and apples).
 Use a mix of fruit or a single type, as you prefer.
 Our Easy Roasted Pork Tenderloin recipe only takes about 40 minutes, and while it’s in the oven, you have time to whip up an easy side salad and maybe even mashed potatoes.

 Related Reading: What Is the Difference Between Pork Loin and Pork Tenderloin?

 Kale is incredibly healthy, but it’s also delicious—and versatile.
 You can use it raw in salads (pro-tip: massage it with the dressing to soften it up a bit); roast it for a crisp garnish (aka, homemade kale chips); or steam or saute it until tender.